2019 Call for Papers: Session Formats

 Colloquium Session.
 Sessions under this format consist of a group of papers concerning a common topic or theme.
 The papers should represent a coherent and clearly focused set of presentations that combine to provide significant new insights into the session topic or theme.
 The PAMC does not guarantee the acceptance of any particular session.
-All Colloquium Submissions must be made by the March 23, 2014 deadline.
+All Colloquium Session submissions must be made by the March 25, 2018 deadline.

 Each session will be allocated 10 minutes for introductory remarks.
 We also include 5 minutes between each paper for speaker changeover and a 15 minute break for sessions of four or more papers.
 15 minutes will be added to any session that includes a discussant.
 Sessions should include from three to seven papers.
 Each paper is allotted a time of 10, 15, or 20 minutes.
 The session may include one or two discussants.
 Sessions must not exceed three hours in total length including the time allocated for questions and discussion.

-Joint AIA-APA Colloquium Session.
-Sessions under this format consist of a group of papers concerning a common topic or theme likely to be of interest to members of both the AIA and the American Philological Association (APA).
+Joint AIA-SCS Colloquium Session.
+Sessions under this format consist of a group of papers concerning a common topic or theme likely to be of interest to members of both the AIA and the Society for Classical Studies (SCS).
 The papers should represent a coherent and clearly focused set of presentations that combine to provide significant new insights into the session topic or theme.
-All Joint AIA-APA Colloquium Submissions must be made by the March 23, 2014 deadline.
+All Joint AIA-SCS Colloquium Session submissions must be made by the March 25, 2018 deadline.

 Workshop Session.
 Workshops are meant to be flexible in ways that colloquia and general sessions are not, allowing time and space for participant and audience interaction, including debate and discussion, and audience participation, including hands-on activities and small-group work.
 There are two different possible workshop styles: